FlorianLeidner/gmx_db/README.md

 The configuration file can contain shell variables (e.g. $PWD).
-If a job depends on an earlier job, files from the parent job cna be specified using **%** followed by the id of the specific file.
+If a job depends on an earlier job, files from the parent job can be specified using **%** followed by the id of the specific file.

 ## Limitations